-virgin Siberian pine nut oil will stop gastric pain
+virgin Siberian pine nut oil will alleviate gastric pain

-and heal gastritis and peptic ulcers quickly and effectively
+and provide relief for gastritis and peptic ulcers quickly and effectively

 Within a week, I was completely healed*